MAPF-Competition/web_resource/Competition Setup.md

 To determine which robot is assigned which task, the controller relies on a component known as the **task scheduler**, which you must implement (for the Task Scheduling track and the Combined track).
-The role of the scheduler is to specify a valid next task (or no task) for each robot at each timestep.
+The role of the scheduler is to specify a valid next task (or no task) for each robot at each planning update.
 An assignment is valid if every assigned task is a revealed task which has not been previously opened or closed by another robot.